 Aboriginal Land Agreements

-Importantly, Aboriginal Land Agreements can settle multiple land claims at the same time, rather than the original process of determining claims one at a time.
+Importantly, ALAs can settle multiple land claims at the same time, rather than rely on the original process of determining claims one at a time.
 These agreements can also include financial payments, and land swaps that may include transfers of unused Crown land that has not yet been claimed.

-Without limiting the matters that may be included in an Aboriginal Land Agreement, such an agreement may make provision for or with respect to the following:
+Without limiting the matters that may be included in an ALA, such an agreement may make provision for or with respect to the following:

 - Financial or other considerations